Skip to main content

 Guillain-Barré syndrome

-The flu vaccine has also been connected to Guillain-Barré syndrome (GBS).
+The flu vaccine has also been linked to Guillain-Barré syndrome (GBS).
 GBS is a serious autoimmune condition that causes temporary paralysis.
 It usually starts in the legs and can slowly work its way up the body.
 Even though these symptoms get better, this medical emergency can be scary.

 Is the flu shot safe for babies and children?